High Point University is the Premier Life Skills University, working to transform the lives of their students.

 • Exercise Science

-GEOGRAPHIC DIVERSITY: Our current student body represents 50 states and 37 countries; 99% of freshmen live on campus, and 95% of students live on campus all four years.
+GEOGRAPHIC DIVERSITY: Our current student body represents all 50 states and 37 countries; 99% of freshmen live on campus, and 95% of students live on campus all four years.

 INTERNATIONAL STUDENT SERVICES: The Office of International Student Services provides a variety of resources for international students.
 Please visit highpoint.edu/oiss for detailed information.